ISIS, Trolls, and the Language of Hate

 Animals !!
 Burn theme (sic) alive , look in the eyes of this people , they animals (sic)

 Some of those who posted these comments are Serbs, but others have joined from the English-speaking world:

 No respect for the dead even less for the living Muslim scum

 Men men Mrs Isis terrorists coming to rape the women of Europe

 Disrespectful Muslim zombies

-That is why the mainstream media has fallen over itself to court her, not because she has anything coherent, intelligent or thoughtful to say about anything, but nowadays it seems to matter less and less what people actually saying as long as it attracts enough clicks or produces a minute or two of ‘good television’ or ‘good radio. ‘
+That is why the mainstream media has fallen over itself to court her, not because she has anything coherent, intelligent or thoughtful to say, but because nowadays it seems to matter less and less what people actually say as long as their pronouncements attracts enough clicks or produce a minute or two of ‘good television’.

-Hopkins might think that she is ‘standing up to Islam’ or whatever it is she thinks she’s standing up to, but people like her are the gift to ISIS that keeps on giving, and so are the wretched hatemongers foaming at the mouth about Muslim invasions and ‘rapefugees.’
+Hopkins might think that she is ‘standing up to Islam’, but people like her are the gift to ISIS that keeps on giving, and so are the hatemongers foaming over their keyboards about Muslim invasions and ‘rapefugees.’